 Figure 1.
 Second release of the EGI Marketplace based on Open IRIS technology.

-The two Marketplace demonstrators implemented the required specifications and, after their assessment, both systems adequately covered the current workflows as well as supported the data model, reaching the Alpha service phase according to the EGI Integrated Management System (IMS) and demonstrating that both could be adopted to implement the EGI Marketplace.
+The two Marketplace demonstrators implemented the required specifications.
+After their assessment, it was recognised that both systems adequately covered the current workflows as well as supported the data model, reaching the Alpha service phase according to the EGI Integrated Management System (IMS).
+Then, both could be adopted to implement the EGI Marketplace.

 Therefore, other factors were considered to choose the technology such as its long-term sustainability, availability of expertise, ready-to-use features that could be helpful in the future.
 As final decision, PrestaShop was selected since it was considered simpler to maintain, thanks to the wide community of developers and the availability of expertise within the EGI collaboration, more attractive for the commercial world and with many ready-to-use features to extend the Marketplace features (e.g. to implement the pay-for-use support).
 A plan was defined to enhance the PrestaShop based prototype and making it operational, reaching the Beta service phase by the end of the project.